Alfred Bammesberger

-Alfred Bammesberger (born 25 September 1938 in Munich) is Professor Emeritus of English and Comparative Linguistics at the Catholic University of Eichstätt.
+Alfred Bammesberger (25 September 1938 – 7 January 2025) was a German academic who became Professor Emeritus of English and Comparative Linguistics at the Catholic University of Eichstätt.

-Scientific career
+Life and career

 State examination in English and French 1962–1965, Dr. phil.
 (Munich 1965), Habilitation (Freiburg 1970).
 Professor of English and Comparative Linguistics, Catholic University of Eichstätt from 1980, emeritus 2006.
-Rejected appointments: Münster (1979), Würzburg (1988), Freiburg (1989).
+Declined appointments: Münster (1979), Würzburg (1988), Freiburg (1989).

-Bammesberger is the author of more than 25 scholarly books and numerous essays on historical linguistics, with a focus on Indo-Germanic studies, Old German studies, English studies, and Baltic studies.
-From 1985 to 2015, Alfred Bammesberger was editor of the journal Historische Sprachforschung/Historical Linguistics and he is still co-editor of the journal Onomasiology Online (2022).
-He is an external member of the Polish Academy of Arts and Sciences in Krakow.
+Bammesberger was the author of more than 25 scholarly books and numerous essays on historical linguistics, with a focus on Indo-Germanic studies, Old German studies, English studies, and Baltic studies.
+From 1985 to 2015, Alfred Bammesberger was editor of the journal Historische Sprachforschung/Historical Linguistics and he was still co-editor of the journal Onomasiology Online (2022).
+He was an external member of the Polish Academy of Arts and Sciences in Krakow.

+Bammesberger died on 7 January 2025, at the age of 86.